yihuaihong/yihuaihong.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-## Hello, I am Yihuai Hong, a incoming Ph.D. student in Computer Science at New York University (Courant Institute).
+## Hello, I am Yihuai Hong, a 1-st Year Ph.D. student in Computer Science at New York University (Courant Institute).
 My research interests lie in Natural Language Processing and Language Models.

 ## My research story revolves around the <span style="color:black; font-weight:bold;">Mechanistic Interpretability and Understanding of LLMs</span>, especially how <span style="color:black; font-weight:bold;">"Knowledge"</span> and <span style="color:black; font-weight:bold;">"Reasoning"</span> are formed and processed in LLMs, which can be further mapped to the other adjacent areas such as <span style="color:black; font-weight:bold;">LLM Safety</span>, <span style="color:black; font-weight:bold;">Knowledge Editing</span>, various <span style="color:black; font-weight:bold;">Reasoning capabilities</span> of LLMs and so on:
 - Interpretability × Memorized Knowledge